abcarso/abcarso/README.md

 ---

 ### About Me :
-I am a BA CPSC student at Clemson University (Currently in my 4th year)
+I am a Clemson University Graduate with a BA in CPSC and a Minor in Psychology

 I have a passion for game design, and hope to one day make games!